MadStats/reflections-on-presentations-kzhang244/README.md

 Title of presentation:Yelp

-What were aspects of the presentation that you liked:
+What were aspects of the presentation that you liked: the focus of this project is clear and interesting.

-What were aspects of the presentations for which you had concerns or questions:
+What were aspects of the presentations for which you had concerns or questions: local regression method needs more consideration. the interpretation of the model is important but i would wonder how reliable the interpration is, like model diagnostics.